enze-chen/mi-book-2021/week_3/14/day_14.md

 (h1:14:intro)=
-# Day 14: SLAM presentations
+# Day 14: Slam presentations

 It is the penultimate day of Module 2 and we're super excited to see everyone's presentations! 😍